govau/content-guide/privacy.md

 The DTA works with government agencies to make services simpler, clearer and faster for everyone.

+### Guides team activities

 The Guides team in the DTA works with government agencies to provide guidance and tools to build simple, clear and fast services.

 These functions and activities of the Guides team include:
-  - sharing code ([the UI-Kit product](https://github.com/govau/uikit)) to build digital services
+  - sharing code (including the [UI-Kit product](https://github.com/govau/uikit)) to build digital services
-  - providing guidance on building digital services ([DTA Design Guide](https://github.com/AusDTO/dto-design-guide) and [GOV.AU Content Guide products](https://github.com/govau/content-guide))
+  - providing guidance on building digital services ([DTA Design Guide](https://github.com/AusDTO/dto-design-guide) and [GOV.AU Content Guide](https://github.com/govau/content-guide) products)
   - researching with users to improve our products
-  - providing training and presentations on our product.
+  - providing training and presentations on our products.

+### Types of personal information

-The DTA currently collects and holds the types of personal information that are described in [Schedule 1](#schedule-1) of this policy.
+The DTA currently collects and holds the types of personal information that are described in [Schedule 1](#schedule-1-personal-information-management) of this policy.

 For each type of personal information listed in Schedule 1, we have also described:
   - the purpose for which we collect, hold, use and disclose the information
   - the content of the information, including any sensitive content
   - who the information is about
   - whether the information is usually accessed by or disclosed to third parties.

+### How we collect personal inforamtion

 We only collect personal information by lawful and fair means.

-We usually collect it directly from you.
+We usually collect personal information directly from you.
 For example, we might collect personal information:
   - when you submit email addresses and other personal information through one of the websites we manage
   - from you writing to us or contacting us.

 We will comply with the requirements in [APP 5](https://www.oaic.gov.au/individuals/privacy-fact-sheets/general/privacy-fact-sheet-17-australian-privacy-principles#australian-privacy-principle-5-notification-of-the-collection-of-personal-information) to notify you of a number of things before we collect information.
 Those things include the purpose for which we are collecting your personal information, and whether the DTA usually discloses that personal information to any other organisation or government agency.

 We try to only collect the personal information we need for the particular function or activity we are carrying out.
 If we do not collect your personal information, we will generally not be in a position to undertake the relevant function or activity.

+### Unsolicited personal information

 We are sometimes given personal information that we have not asked for, including information sent to us via guides@digital.gov.au or content@digital.gov.au.
 This is called 'unsolicited personal information'.

 When we receive unsolicited personal information, we will comply with the requirements regarding dealing with that kind of personal information set out in [APP 4](https://www.oaic.gov.au/individuals/privacy-fact-sheets/general/privacy-fact-sheet-17-australian-privacy-principles#australian-privacy-principle-4-dealing-with-unsolicited-personal-information).

+### Sensitive information

 Certain information we collect is called ‘sensitive information’ in the Privacy Act.
 This includes, for example, details of disability in user research records.
 The DTA generally only collects and holds sensitive information with the consent of the relevant individual.

 Where possible, we will allow you to interact with us anonymously or using a pseudonym.
 For example, if you contact us with a general question we will not ask for your name unless we need it to properly handle your question.
 However, for most of our functions and activities we usually need your name and contact details.

+### Guides websites and GitHub

 The Guides team in the DTA has several public websites hosted at: http://guides.service.gov.au/